-MINORITY DAY CELEBRATIONS at the Head Office

-ugust 11 is celebrated as National Minorities' Day in Pakistan to acknowledge the invaluable contribution made by our minority communities to the development of Pakistan and to reaffirm our commitment as a nation to safeguard their rights.
-The minority groups in Pakistan contributions to the development of this country.
+MINORITY DAY CELEBRATIONS at the Head Office ugust 11 is celebrated as National Minorities' Day in Pakistan to acknowledge the invaluable contribution made by our minority communities to the development of Pakistan and to reaffirm our commitment as a nation to safeguard their rights.
+The minority groups in Pakistan have made considerable contributions to the development of this country.
 Taking this forward, we celebrated Minorities' Day at our head office to acknowledge the invaluable contributions made by our minority community members to our organization and reaffirm our commitment as a nation to safeguard the rights of everyone.
+ONE-DAY SEMINAR